Are you responsible for your exhibition plan?

 We’ve allocated a four-month time scale to complete these stages.
 This is just a guide to give you an idea of deadlines.
 The more time you allocate the better.
 Trust us, the closer you get to the event the more stressful things will seem.
 We wouldn’t recommend trying to plan an exhibition with less than four months to go – but it is not impossible.

-This stage of the planning process involves a lot of desk work.
-Before you decide to do anything, you have to research the shows.
+This stage of the exhibition planning process involves a lot of desk work.
+Before you decide to do anything, you have to research the trade shows.
 There are lots of industry-specific events.
 You might think you’ve hit the jackpot when your first page of Google results show up, but think again.

 Choosing the wrong show could cost you your event.
 Avoid fatal errors by carrying out plenty of research and attending a show if you can.
 For more helpful tips on choosing the right trade show to exhibit at, read this exhibiting guide.